 BiodiversityBiodiversity The variety of species present. is a hot topic these days.
-All around us, there’s talk about the earth’s most beautiful animals creeping ever closer to extinction.
-Leopards, gorillas, rhinos, and sea turtles are charismatic creatures that often take center stage during conversations about loss of wildlife.
-But these large animals are only a tiny sliver of the wildlife that is approaching extinction.
+All around us, there’s talk of Earth’s beautiful animals creeping ever closer to extinction.
+Leopards, gorillas, rhinos, and sea turtles are charismatic creatures that often take center stage in conversations about loss of wildlife.
+But these animals are only a tiny sliver of the plants and animals that are approaching extinction.
 Today, nearly 1 million species are threatened to become extinct within a human lifetime.
-No matter their size or dazzling appearance, all plant and animal species contribute to their environment and help keep the planet healthy.
+No matter their size or dazzling appearance, all native species contribute to their local community and help keep the planet healthy.

 Biodiversity is all the different creatures living in one area.